You Don’t Know Where You’re Going but You Can’t Stay Here

 August 23, 2021

-Working from home this past year has either reinforced how much you love what you do or how much you really need to be doing something different… and soon!
+Working from home has either reinforced how much you love what you do or how much you really need to be doing something different… and soon!
 Many of my clients are telling me: “I am not happy with what I am doing, but I don’t know what I want to do instead!

 Welcome to “The Great Resignation,” where so many employees are leaving their jobs for new ones.

-How employees were treated by their companies during Covid has brought about a heightened awareness of what is possible and what doesn’t work anymore.
+How employees were treated by their companies during Covid brought about a heightened awareness of what is possible and what doesn’t work anymore.
 As employees are being asked to go back into the office, they are realizing not only that they don’t want to go back, but also they don’t want to go back to that same old job.

 Does this resonate with you?